 - Vanilla Extract

 - All the toppings

 In other words, the ingredients are super simple.

 But do you know what is even simpler?
-Making the Vanilla Overnight Oats.
+Actually making these Vanilla Overnight Oats.

 All you need to do is place the ingredients in a jar, mix really well, refrigerate for at least 4 hours and BAM!
 That’s it.
-Your very own Vanilla Overnight Oat Breakfast Bowl (minus the fruit) is ready.
+Your very own Breakfast Bowl (minus the fruit) is ready.
 But what about all those fancy toppings?